weironghuang31/wadehuang36.github.io/_posts/2017-07-20-offline-image-classifier-on-android.md

 - [Tensorflow](https://www.tensorflow.org/install/)
 - Python

-> you can see my another post [TensorFlow Get Start in Python](https://wadehuang36.github.io/2017/07/07/TensorFlow-Get-Start.html) to know how to run TensorFlow in Docker.
+> you can see my another post [Get Started with TensorFlow in Python](https://wadehuang36.github.io/2017/07/07/TensorFlow-Get-Start.html) to know how to run TensorFlow in Docker.

 ## Step 1.
 Build and Train the Model
 The most complicated thing in Machine Learning is building and training the models. it consumes a lot of time to build the models and train them.
 Therefore, I used a  trained model provided by Tensorflow which is [MobileNet](https://github.com/tensorflow/models/blob/master/slim/nets/mobilenet_v1.md) for this step.
 Download a checkpoint tarball and untar it for next step.